pinecone-io/canopy/README.md

 > For the complete documentation please go to: [#TODO: LINK](link.link.com)

-3. **Canopy CLI** - Canopy comes with a fully functional CLI that is purposley built to allow users to quickly test their configuration and application before shipping, the CLI also comes with managment operations that allow you to create indexes and load data quickly
+3. **Canopy CLI** - Use the CLI to quickly test your configuration and application by comparing RAG vs. non-RAG results side-by-side.
+The CLI also lets you create indexes and load data quickly

+## Considerations

+* Canopy is currently only compatiable with OpenAI API endpoints for both the embedding model and the LLM.
+Rate limits and pricing set by OpenAI will apply.

 ## Setup